#10 The VI – II

 Classic VI – II appearances include Bob Marley‘s I Shot The Sheriff (Gm – Cm in the chorus), Could You Be Loved (also Bob Marley) (Bm – Em in the verse) and 10cc‘s Dreadlock Holiday (Gm – Cm in the verse).

-But it’s not just found in Reggae songs, although once you get going with the up beat, it’s nice to hang around in the genre for a while, chilling.
+But it’s not just found in Reggae songs, although once you get going, it’s nice to hang around in the genre for a while, chilling.

 Next, let’s have a look at another progression that starts with the VI chord.